 Fig. 3.
-Temporal variation in a) the total mass of aquatic prey per fish stomach, b) the total mass of chironomids per fish stomach, c) the proportion of aquatic prey eaten in a non-consumer life-stage, and d) the proportion of chironomids eaten in a non-consumer life-stage (e.g., pupae and adults) for each fish foraging domain.
+Temporal variation in a) the total mass of aquatic prey per fish stomach, b) the total mass of chironomids per fish stomach, c) the proportion of aquatic prey eaten in a non-consumer life-stage, and d) the proportion of chironomids eaten in a non-consumer life-stage (e.g., pupae and adults) for each species.
 Boxplots summarize the median, interquartile range, and upper and lower 1.5% quantiles of posterior distributions on each date for each domain.
 To improve the visual distinction, 500 lines connect each date x domain group.
 They are drawn from 500 iterations of the posterior distribution of each group.